thedamian/thedamian/README.md

 ### Damian Montero 👋

-Organizer of http://BocaJS.org ∞ Microsoft MCP ∞ Author of "How to Win a Hackathon" ∞ Good Father ∞ Bad Comedian ∞ Bald Loud Guy
+Organizer of http://BocaJS.org ∞ Microsoft MCP ∞ Author of "How to Win a Hackathon" ∞ Good Father ∞ Bad Comedian ∞ Bald & Loud